beingbing/java-springboot/src/main/java/be/springboot/pp/maven/info.md

 - **test**: dependencies needed for testing but not for the final build.
 - **system**: similar to provided but you must explicitly provide the JAR file.

+## configuring multi-module project
+**Objective:** Put `common` module as a dependency in `feature` project.
+- create `common` project and write necessary code.
+- use `mvn install` to install package in local repository
+- include `common` project's groupId, artifactId and version in `feature` project under dependencies.

 ## Miscellaneous
 - **Profiles**: Maven profiles allow you to define different build configurations based on the environment (e.g., dev, test, production)
 - **Parent POM**: Useful for managing multiple Maven projects.
 You can define a parent POM that sets up common dependencies and plugins.